felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 {{< figure src="/img/hoarding-project/og-shelf.jpeg" position="center" caption="My collection proudly displayed in my first apartment" >}}

 When I was 16, if I had seen that picture online, I would have dreamed to live in that bedroom.
+True story, I used to watch [John Hancock's Game Room Tours](https://www.youtube.com/watch?v=Bf2c1tlXwUU) and drool.

-But life sure has its ways.
+However, life sure has its ways.
 Now that I have experienced the reality of owning all of that stuff, I want to share the story of how I realized my collection was bringing me more pain than joy, and how I managed to let it all go (well, most of it).

 # I owned a lot of stuff